-Import Price Indexes for manufactured and nonmanufactured goods are available by Locality of Origin for select regions.
+Import price indexes are available by locality of origin for select countries, regions, and groupings.
 Quarterly data are available from December 1990 to

 Import and export service price indexes are classified using the following definitions:

-and International represents transactions inbound to and outbound from the U.S.
+and International – represents transactions inbound to and outbound from the United States.

 How are Import/Export Price Index data obtained?

 Answer: The International Price Program (IPP) selects sample establishments